-The discussion, called New Middles: Indigenous Futures and Radical Thinking, will be moderated by Dezeen columnist and Exhibit Columbus curator Mimi Zeiger.
+The discussion, called New Middles: Indigenous Futures and Radical Thinking, was moderated by Dezeen columnist and Exhibit Columbus curator Mimi Zeiger.

-She will be joined by a panel of experts including designer Chris Cornelius, The Land Institute co-founder Wes Jackson, artist-architect Joar Nango and speculative artist and designer Ash Eliza Smith.
+She was joined by a panel of experts including designer Chris Cornelius, The Land Institute co-founder Wes Jackson, artist-architect Joar Nango and speculative artist and designer Ash Eliza Smith.

 "A long timeline is central to this conversation, which asks: what are the lessons – past and future – of this land and indigenous design?" said the curators.